TERMS AND CONDITIONS

 7.1 The parties hereto are independent contractors.
 Nothing in this Agreement shall be deemed to create any form of partnership, principal-agent relationship, employer-employee relationship, or joint venture between the parties hereto.

-8.1 PA agrees to indemnify, hold harmless and defend Client from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by Client and for which Client provides notice to PA within thirty (30) days of such claim which relate to the violation of any third party’s copyright or proprietary rights arising in the provision of Professional Services or PA Products, except where such violation arises from PA’s reliance on Client’s instructions or specifications or where Client or its agents modify any aspect of the results of the Professional Services, in which case Client shall indemnify PA.
+8.1 The agrees to indemnify, hold harmless and defend Client from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by Client and for which Client provides notice to PA within thirty (30) days of such claim which relate to the violation of any third party’s copyright or proprietary rights arising in the provision of Services or PA Products, except where such violation arises from PA’s reliance on Client’s instructions or specifications or where Client or its agents modify any aspect of the results of the Services, in which case Client shall indemnify PA.

-8.2 In the event of any infringement or claimed infringement, Client’s sole remedy shall be that PA shall in its sole discretion: (i) modify infringing materials to be non-infringing; (ii) obtain a license for Client to use the infringing materials; or (iii) subject to the limitation of liability provisions of this Agreement, provide monetary compensation to Client under this indemnity.
+8.3 In the event of any infringement or claimed infringement, Client’s sole remedy shall be that PA shall in its sole discretion: (i) modify infringing materials to be non-infringing; (ii) obtain a license for Client to use the infringing materials; or (iii) subject to the limitation of liability provisions of this Agreement, provide monetary compensation to Client under this indemnity.

-8.3 Client agrees to indemnify, hold harmless and defend PA from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by PA and for which PA provides notice to Client within thirty (30) days of such claim which relate to the violation of any third party’s copyright or proprietary rights arising in connection with the provision of Professional Services where such violation arises from PA’s reliance on Client’s instructions or specifications or where Client or its agents modify any aspect of the results of the Professional Services.
+8.4 Client agrees to indemnify, hold harmless and defend PA from and against any and all judgments, liabilities, damages, losses, expenses and costs (including, but not limited to, court costs and legal fees) incurred by PA and for which PA provides notice to Client within thirty (30) days of such claim which relate to the violation of any third party’s copyright or proprietary rights arising in connection with the provision of Professional Services where such violation arises from PA’s reliance on Client’s instructions or specifications or where Client or its agents modify any aspect of the results of the Services.

 9.1 To the full extent allowed by applicable law, the parties mutually waive all claims and rights of recovery against each other for any special, exemplary, consequential or indirect damages related to this Agreement or otherwise.
 Consequential and indirect damages include loss of data, use, income,

 9.2 Under any State or Federal Law when implied conditions and warranties cannot be expressly excluded, PA limits its liabilities in the case of Professional Services, to the supplying of the Professional Services again, or the payment of the cost of having the Professional Services supplied again at the discretion of PA.

-9.3 To the full extent allowed by applicable law, PA's total liability to Client for any and all injuries, claims, losses, expenses, or damages whatsoever arising out of or in any way related to this Agreement from any cause or causes of action including but not limited to PA’s negligence, strict liability, breach of contract or breach of warranty shall not exceed the amount of the fees paid by Client to PA under this Agreement during the previous 12 month period in which such claim arises.
+9.3 To the full extent allowed by applicable law, PA's total liability to Client for any and all injuries, claims, losses, expenses, or damages whatsoever arising out of or in any way related to this Agreement from any cause or causes of action including but not limited to PA’s negligence, strict liability, breach of contract or breach of warranty shall not exceed the amount of the fees paid by Client to PA under this Agreement during the previous 12-month period in which such claim arises.

 10.4 All Client data stored within the Products or its related components remains the property of the Client.
 The Client warrants that any logo or copyright material supplied by it to PA are its own and may be used with its authorization.
 PA accepts no responsibility for the accuracy or protection of Client Data except to the extent imposed by privacy legislation.
 The Client warrants that it has complied with all such legislation and will continue to ensure it does so.

-11.1 PA will comply, and will ensure that all its representatives comply with privacy legislation in respect of all personal information collected, used, disclosed and otherwise handled by them under or in connection with this Agreement.
+11.1 The PA will comply, and will ensure that all its representatives comply with privacy legislation in respect of all personal information collected, used, disclosed and otherwise handled by them under or in connection with this Agreement.

-11.3 If Client has any questions or feedback about privacy, or wish to make a complaint about the way in which PA has handled Client personal information, contact PA as follows: (i) firstname.lastname@example.org; (ii) +1 701 235 2363; (iii) The Privacy Officer, Professional Advantage Software Solutions Inc. at Suite 201, 4820 30th Avenue South, Fargo, ND 58104.
+11.3 If Client has any questions or feedback about privacy, or wish to make a complaint about the way in which PA has handled Client personal information, contact PA as follows: (i) firstname.lastname@example.org; (ii) +1 701 235 2363; (iii) The Privacy Officer, Professional Advantage Software Solutions Inc. at Suite 201, 4820 30th Avenue South, Fargo, ND 58104

-12.1 Each party to this Agreement (each, a “Recipient”) shall protect and keep confidential all non-public information disclosed by the other party (each a “Discloser”) and identified as confidential by the Discloser (“Confidential Information”), and shall not, except as may be authorized by Discloser in writing, use or disclose any such Confidential Information for a period of three (3) years from the completion, termination or abandonment of the Agreement Upon termination or completion of this Agreement, Recipient shall return to Discloser all written materials which contain any Confidential Information.
+12.1 The Each party to this Agreement (each, a “Recipient”) shall protect and keep confidential all non-public information disclosed by the other party (each a “Discloser”) and identified as confidential by the Discloser (“Confidential Information”), and shall not, except as may be authorized by Discloser in writing, use or disclose any such Confidential Information for a period of three (3) years from the completion, termination or abandonment of the Agreement Upon termination or completion of this Agreement, Recipient shall return to Discloser all written materials which contain any Confidential Information.
 The obligations of confidentiality shall not apply to any information which: (i) was previously known to Recipient; (ii) is or becomes publicly available, through no fault of Recipient; (iii) is disclosed to Recipient by a third party having no obligation of confidentiality to Discloser; (iv) is independently developed by Recipient; or (v) is required to be disclosed as a matter of law.